 Men are often concerned about the adequacy of their genitals.
-Concerns over penis size and a desire for a longer penis are common in the male population.
-Many men wonder if it is possible for their penis to grow after puberty?
-Sometimes it can but most often it cannot.
+Concerns over penis size and a desire for a larger penis are common in the male population.
+Many men wonder if it is possible for their penis to grow after puberty.
+Sometimes it can, but most often, it cannot.

-What it does mean is that early administration of androgen to prepubertal male individuals with low serum or salivary testosterone [Rilling JK, 1996] can result in a longer penis or phallus in adulthood.
-[Baskin LS, 1997]
+What it does mean is that early administration of androgen to prepubertal male individuals with low serum or salivary testosterone [Rilling JK, 1996] can result in a larger penis or phallus in adulthood [Baskin LS, 1997].

 Men who have large penises show a rapid conversion of free T to DHT as measured by the T/DHT ratio in their blood.
 Rapid conversion is a genetic trait indicated by amplified maleness early in life: increased body and beard hair, increased musculature, early male pattern baldness, short height (<5'8"), and greater penile girth (>3.5" around) with length (>7").
 A very strong sex drive, increased masturbation frequency, and early puberty are also associated with higher testosterone levels.

 Research indicates that even in an adult male, penis growth is still possible with topical hormone application, causing stimulation of the androgen receptors in the corpus cavernosa, the blood-filled cavities along the shaft of the male penis.